Stevenkwizera06/Challenge-Exercise-1/README.md

-This is  landing page  which i cloned using tailwing css in order to deeply understand the use of tailwind css
+This is  landing page  which i cloned using tailwing css to challenge myself

 # here is the deployed version https://challenge-exercise-1.netlify.app/